chrizzo-hb/knulli-bezels/README.md

 ### Example: Replacing the GBA bezel decoration with a GBA SP variant

 While the default GBA bezel works fine for most devices, users of clamshell devices, e.g., the Anbernic RG35XX SP, obviously prefer a GBA SP variant for their handhelds.
-Consequently, `default-knulli` comes with an SP variant for 640x480/1024x768 displays.
+Consequently, `default-knulli` comes with an SP variant for 4:3 displays.

 You can use the customization options as explained above to **override** the default GBA bezel with a GBA SP bezel:

 * On your KNULLI device, select *DEFAULT-KNULLI* in the *Decorations* subsection of the *Game Settings*
 * Create a new folder `default-knulli` inside your `decorations` folder
 * Create a new folder `systems` inside the `default-knulli` folder
-* For a 640x480 display
-    * download the [gba-alt-640x480.png](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-alt-640x480.png) bezel image from this repository
-    * download the [gba-640x480.info](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-640x480.info) bezel info file from this repository
-* For a 1024x768 display
-    * download the [gba-alt-1024x768.png](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-alt-1024x768.png) bezel image from this repository
+* download the [gba-alt-4_3.png](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-alt-4_3.png) bezel image from this repository
-    * download the [gba-1024x768.info](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-1024x768.info) bezel info file from this repository
+* download the [gba-4_3.info](https://github.com/chrizzo-hb/knulli-bezels/blob/main/default-knulli/systems/gba-4_3.info) bezel info file from this repository
 * Copy both files to your new `decorations/default-knulli/systems` folder
-* Make sure to **rename** `gba-alt-640x480.png` to `gba-640x480.png` (or `gba-alt-1024x768.png` to `gba-1024x768.png`)!
+* Make sure to **rename** `gba-alt-4_3.png` to `gba-4_3.png`!

 Now launch a GBA game and be amazed that your original GBA bezel has been replaced by the SP variant!